 What can your product do for interested customers?
 Who are these interested customers or clients?
 The common misconception around any business is this hunger for expanding services to more than one market.
 While that is feasible for huge companies, it might not be the best goal for SMBs (Small to Medium-Sized Businesses).

-One of the key growth drivers for SaaS businesses is the ability to offer a working product or service to their niche audience.
+One of the key growth drivers for SaaS companies is the ability to offer a working product or service to their niche audience.
 So, before you can do that, you need to know your niche customer base.
-You need to produce a list of your target audience personas, which results from weeks and months of analyzing the movements in the market.

-Conducting a comprehensive keyword research for B2B-specific terms
+Conducting comprehensive keyword research for B2B-specific terms

 When you have determined your target audience personas, the next step is to identify what’s going through their minds.
 Concerning your niche product and market, what are their needs and interests?

 When doing keyword research, “comprehensive” always comes to mind.
 To rank higher and achieve more visibility, you need to be as specific as possible.
 You could use B2B-specific modifiers to make your keywords more straightforward.
-Take a look at these B2B modifier categories:

-- Size of the business
+• Size of the business

-- Alternative solutions for competitors
+• Alternative solutions for competitors

-- Niche industries or target markets
+• Niche industries or target markets

-- Use cases for your product or service
+• Use cases for your product or service

 2. Optimizing On-Page SEO for B2B SaaS